Relocating to Western North Carolina

 Welcome to Western North Carolina!

-I moved to Western North Carolina some thirty-five (35) years ago.
+I moved to Western North Carolina almost forty (40) years ago.
 It has been a great place for me and my family.
 I hope it is for you and your loved ones.

 Does moving impact your Estate Plan?